-by user Bit Torrent Application The consuming peer locates the object by contacting a "Tracker" peer that keeps track of other peers who are currently downloading, and/or have bits and pieces of the same object.
+File-sharing architecture Type of release Resource discovery strategy Peer selection strategy Content delivery strategy Bit Torrent Application The consuming peer locates the object by contacting a "Tracker" peer that keeps track of other peers who are currently downloading, and/or have bits and pieces of the same object.
 The object consists of a set of files predefined by the publisher.
-The location of the Tracker is found in a token file made available on the web by the publisher.
-Random with preference to peers that carry the chucks of an object that are least commonly found in other peers Bit Torrent schedules delivery of the requested file in fixed-sized chucks from multiple selected peers to be accomplished simultaneously.
+The location of the Tracker is found in a token file made available on the web by the publisher Random with preference to peers that carry the chucks of an object that are least commonly found in other peers Bit Torrent schedules delivery of the requested file in fixed-sized chucks from multiple selected peers to be accomplished simultaneously.
 The chucks that are least commonly distributed are downloaded first.
 When an active peer fails, it looks up another peer to fill in the gap automatically.
 Recovery from a broken file transfer is inherent.
 Whenever a fixed-sized chuck of the file is downloaded completely into a peer, it is made available for sharing.
-The download rate of a peer is proportional to its upload rate in order to facilitate fairness.
+The download rate of a peer is proportional to its upload rate in order to facilitate fairness being delivered simultaneously.
+If the content is a video, partial reproduction results in loss of video quality during playback, typically in terms of lower frame rate than the original.